 Buying Vacant Land: Will You Have Water?

-Look into whether you'll be able to tap into a public water supply or a community well before you finalize your land purchase.
+Look into whether you'll be able to tap into a public water supply or a community well before buying vacant land on which to build.

-Is the Land Served by a Public Water Supply?
+Is the Plot of Land Served by a Public Water Supply?

 To find out whether public water is available, look at the details of the sales listing for the land or talk to the seller or a real estate agent (if one is involved).